vvaldersteins/ngx-svg/README.md

 ```
 containerId: Unique id for the svg container.
 Will be used for drawing the svg container.
 (MANDATORY)
+height: Height of the svg container.
+(OPTIONAL, Defaults to 200)
 ```

 # Elements